Ayahuasca & Somatic Journey

 🔥Sacred Fire Ceremonies and Sharing Circles: Evening rituals to release what no longer serves you, set intentions, and anchor your transformation.

-✨Transportation: Private transportation from Medellin included
+✨Transportation: Private transportation from Medellin airport included

-🌿 What’s NOT Included
+What’s NOT Included

 🚐 Private transport from the retreat center to Medellín (We can assist in organizing shared rides at an additional cost.)